Hanor/BpmnFlows/README.md

-## FlowsBpmn
+## BpmnFlows

-This is an Angular lib to render a BPMN 2.0 workflow.
+BpmnFlows is an Angular lib to render a BPMN 2.0 workflow.
+The proposal of this lib is build a mechanism to render an existing BPMN 2.0 (.bpmn) or create a new one, enabling all the features of the bpmn 2.0 to the creation or to the edition.

-Actually this lib only enable viewer.
+In this moment, this lib only enable viewer from an existing bpmn 2.0 file.

 ## To install